Johnny Russell (footballer): Sporting Kansas City

+On matchday 34 of the 2023 Major League Soccer season Russell was fined for failing to leave the field in a timely manner after he was sent off in the 37th minute in a match against Houston Dynamo FC.

+At matchday 38, MLS announced that he was soccer player of matchday for helping Sporting Kansas City score two goals against Minnesota United FC.
+He became third top goal scorer for Kansas City.

+Russell left Kansas City following their 2024 season.

+Real Salt Lake

+On 25 April 2025, Russell signed a contract with MLS side Real Salt Lake until the end of their 2025 season.

 International career

 In August 2007, Russell made his debut for the Scotland under-19s.
 He scored two goals in 10 appearances for the under-19s.
 Russell then played 11 times for the Scotland under-21s, scoring once in the process.
 He received his first call up to the full national team for the match against the United States in May 2012, but did not play.
 Russell made his full international debut in November 2014, in a 3–1 friendly home defeat to England.
 On as a second-half substitute, Russell provided the assist for Andrew Robertson to make it 2–1.

 Uncapped since October 2015, he was recalled to the Scotland squad in May 2018, for friendlies against Peru and Mexico.
 On 24 March 2019 he scored his first international goal to secure a 2–0 away win over San Marino in UEFA Euro 2020 qualifying.
 Russell was unable to play for Scotland during 2020 as COVID-19 protocols made it impractical for him to travel between North America and Europe for international matches.